The Best Mattresses Without Fiberglass in 2026

 $99 return fee |

-Maintenance and care for fiberglass-free mattresses
+Maintenance and care for mattresses made with fiberglass

 Generally, mattresses containing fiberglass are low risk when properly handled, especially if the fiberglass is sealed inside the mattress cover and not exposed to the skin or air.
 “The data to date indicate that fiberglass is more of an irritant than an allergen,” said Dr. Chary.